panlm/partner-lab-korea/index.rst

 .. raw:: html

   <strong><font color="red">Do not start any labs before being told to do so by your Presenter.</font></strong>

-The Taiwan Partner Lab 2018 session is intended to provide hands-on time with Nutanix Prism Central and Nutanix Calm.
+The Korea Partner Lab 2018 session is intended to provide hands-on time with Nutanix Prism Central and Nutanix Calm.

 Takeaways from the labs, at a high-level, are as follows: